-18.15: Application
+18.14: Application

 To the extent 110 CMR 18.00 conflict with existing Department regulation or policy, 110 CMR 18.00 shall control.
-110 CMR 18.00 shall apply to persons who apply to the Department on or after October 12, 2001.

-18.16: Tables of Offenses
+18.15: Tables of Offenses

-All of the offenses included in 110 CMR 18.16: Tables A,B and C, are to be construed as including all violations of Massachusetts law or like violation of the law of another state, the United States, or a military, territorial or Native American tribal authority.
-The Hiring Authority shall contact the CHSB EOHHS CORI Unit whenever a CORI investigation reveals an offense that is not included in 110 CMR 18.16: Tables A,B, and C and it appears similar in seriousness to included offenses.
-The CHSB EOHHS CORI Unit, in consultation with the EOHHS General Counsel, shall determine, taking into account the purposes of 110 CMR 18.00, if the offense is similar to one of the included offenses.
+The offenses included in 110 CMR 18.15: Tables A,B and C, and Lifetime Disqualifying Crimes are to be construed as including all violations of Massachusetts law or similar violation of the law of another state, the United States, or a military, territorial or Native American tribal authority.
+The BRC Unit shall contact the Assistant Commissioner overseeing foster care and adoption, policy and practice and the General Counsel whenever a CORI investigation reveals an offense that is not included in 110 CMR 18.15: Tables A,B, and C or Lifetime Disqualifying Crimes and it appears similar in seriousness to included offenses.
+The Assistant Commissioner overseeing foster care and adoption and policy and practice and the General Counsel, in consultation with the BRC Unit, shall determine, taking into account the purposes of 110 CMR 18.00, if the offense is similar to one of the included offenses.
 If it is determined to be similar, then it shall be considered to be included in the same table as the included offenses.
 If it is determined to be not similar, then it shall be considered for inclusion into the appropriate table through the regulatory process.
-Nothing herein shall preclude the hiring authority from considering any criminal conviction not included in 110 CMR 18.16: Tables A,B and C.
+Nothing herein shall preclude the hiring authority from considering any criminal conviction not included in 110 CMR 18.15: Tables A,B and C.

+If the BRCU is unable to determine the final disposition of a charge from the information received from the CJIS, the charge will be treated as open until such time as the disqualifying person is able to provide documentation of the final disposition of the charge, at which time the BRCU will adjust the categorization of the crime.

+Charges that show a disposition of guilty, plead guilty, guilty finding, house of correction, concurrent, consecutive, split sentence, probation longer than 6 months other than pre-trial probation, suspended sentence or committed will be treated as a conviction.